iluwatar/java-design-patterns/private-class-data/README.md

 }
 ```

-Now, we have ImmutableStew class, where its ingredient is protected by StewData class so methods are unable to manipulate the data of the stew.
+Now, we have ImmutableStew class, where its data is protected by StewData class.
+Now, the methods in are unable to manipulate the data of the ImmutableStew class.
 ```
 public class StewData {
   private final int numPotatoes;